TBD54566975/ssi-service/doc/howto/wellknown.md

 ### 2. Host the created DID Configuration

-This next step is up to you.
-You have to ensure that the value of `wellKnownLocation` resolves to a json file.
+This next step is for you to do outside of the service.
+You have to ensure that the value of `wellKnownLocation` resolves to a JSON file.
 The contents of the file should be the value of `didConfiguration`.
-In our example, we would have to make sure that the URL https://www.tbd.website/.well-known/did-configuration.json returns the JSON object described below.
+In our example, we would have to make sure that the URL `https://www.tbd.website/.well-known/did-configuration.json` returns the JSON object described below.

 ```json
 {